fabioformosa/quartz-manager/README.md

 # HOW IT WORKS
 Quartz Manager can either coexist, in your project, with your existing instance of Quartz or it can import itself the Quartz dependency.
 In the latter case, Quartz Manager speeds up the setup of a new project, configuring the Quartz Scheduler and protecting the API and the UI with an authentication model based on [JWT](https://jwt.io).
 You can, for instance, enable the Quartz persistance with a database, without knowing how to do it in details.

 **FEATURES**
-* You can schedule a [Quartz Simple Trigger](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/tutorial-lesson-05.html) which allows you to start a job now or in a specific datetime and to set it as recurring job with a certain time frequency, in a unlimited way or, alternatevely, limited on the number of fires or within a certain end date.
+* You can schedule a [Quartz Simple Trigger](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/tutorial-lesson-05.html) which allows you to start a job now or in a specific date-time and to set it as recurring job with a certain time frequency, in a unlimited way or, alternatevely, limited on the number of fires or within a certain end date.
-* The job classes, which can be eligible to be scheduled and monitored by Quartz Manager, have to extend the  `AbstractQuartzManagerJob`.
 * You can start, pause and resume the quartz scheduler via API or clicking the play button.
 * Leveraging on an active web-socket, the `Quartz-Manager-UI` updates in real time the progress bar and it displays the list of the latest logs produced by your quartz job.
 * You can enable a secure layer, if your project doesn't have any, to give access at the API and the UI only to authenticated users.